How to convert a screenshot to PDF on Mac and iPhone: Step-by-step guide

 After conversion, you can download the PDF file to your computer or cloud storage.
 Many tools also offer options to share the PDF via email or a sharable link.

-Benefits of turning screenshots into PDFs
+Benefits of turning screenshots into PDF files

 - Work across devices: PDFs preserve formatting perfectly, whether saving screenshots as PDFs on a Mac, PC, iPhone, or iPad.

-- Organize documents better: When sharing multiple images, combining selected screenshots into one PDF document keeps everything organized instead of disorganized loose files.
+- Organize documents better: When sharing multiple images, combining selected screenshots into one PDF document keeps everything organized instead of disorganized, loose files.

 - Compress files efficiently: Images take up much space, but you can save screenshots as PDFs in a compressed format.
 For example, with PDF Squeezer, you can compress a 7 MB screenshot to 1MB with close to zero quality loss.